 What is foot pain?

 The foot is one of the most complex parts of the body.
 It consists of 38 bones connected by numerous joints, muscles, tendons and ligaments, and is susceptible to many stresses.
-As a result, foot and ankle problems are a common reason for visits to a doctor’s office (4.8 million office visits a year, according to the American Academy of Orthopaedic Surgeons).
+As a result, foot and ankle problems are a common reason for visits to a doctor’s office (4.8 million office visits a year, according to the American Academy of Orthopedic Surgeons).
 Foot problems may be caused by pain, inflammation or injury, thereby limiting a person’s range of motion (and in some cases, a person’s quality of life).

-There are various types of fot problems that may affect the heels, toes, nerves, tendons, ligaments and joints of the foot.
+There are various types of foot problems that may affect the heels, toes, nerves, tendons, ligaments and joints of the foot.
 Among the most common types of foot problems are heel spurs (an abnormal growth on the heel bone); corns (yellowish callous growths that develop on the top of the toes); bunions (a protrusion of bone or tissue around a joint); neuromas (a buildup of tissue in the nerves running between the long bones of the foot); or hammertoes (a condition that causes the middle joint of the toe to poke out).

 Who suffers from foot pain?